wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 You can manage the decisions on what to do  with the found leaks as follows:

-* Apply a virtual patch to block all attempts to use the leaked tokens.
+* Apply a virtual patch to block all attempts to use the leaked API credentials.

     A [virtual patch rule](../user-guides/rules/vpatch-rule.md) will be created.

     Note that creating virtual patch is only possible when the leaked secret value is 6 or more symbols or regular expression is no more than 4096 symbols - `Not applicable` remediation status will be displayed if these conditions are not met.
 The limitations aim to prevent the legitimate traffic blocking.

 * Mark the leak as false if you think it was added by mistake.
-* Close the leaks to stop protection once all leaked tokens were regenerated or removed.
-This will remove the virtual patch rule.
+* Close the leaks to mark that the problem is solved.
 * Even if a leak is closed, it is not deleted.
-Reopen and then apply remediation to start protection again.
+Reopen it to mark that problem is still actual.

-## Attempts to use leaked tokens
+## Viewing requests blocked by virtual patches

-In Wallarm Console → **Attacks**, set the **Type** filter to `Virtual patch` (`vpatch`) to see all attempts of leaked tokens usage.
+You can view requests blocked by [virtual patches](../user-guides/rules/vpatch-rule.md) in Wallarm Console → **Attacks** by setting the **Type** filter to `Virtual patch` (`vpatch`).

 ![Events - API leaks via vpatch](../images/about-wallarm-waf/api-leaks/api-leaks-in-events.png)

-For now, you can track leaked token usage attempts only if `vpatch` is applied.
+Note that this filter will list not only the virtual patch events caused by the **API Leaks** module but also all the other virtual patches, created for different purposes.